tpoisot/DataSharingPaper/DataSharing-MS.md

 (in various states of dormancy) on the hard drives of researchers.
 These data are usually formatted in the way where they were used to produce the few figures or run statistical analyses used in the published account, which is to say mostly as a spreadsheet, or a raw text file [@Akmon2011].
 Yet, more robust and sharing-friendly formats exist, which should be taken advantage of as they offer an unprecedented way to organize information in a way maximizing accessibility.
 For example, the *JavaScript Object Notation* (JSON) [@Crockford2006] allows a context-rich representation of data, which can be based on templates (thus ensuring that several groups will present their data in the same way).
 Building upon this format, a working group can put together a syntax to represent a given type of ecological data, then provide JSON templates for other people to release these data.
 JSON templates (i) serve as a data-specification, and (ii) can validate the data, thus ensuring that no errors have been made.
-In addition, JSON is the *de facto* standard format in most APIs.
-In the ecological sciences, there are now publications outlets focused only on methodological papers (e.g.
-*Methods in Ecology and Evolution*, and to some extent *BMC Bioinformatics*), and several other journals have sections for methodological papers.
+In addition, JSON is the *de facto* standard format in most APIs (Application Programming Interface, essentially a common, well-documented way to interact with, and re-use, a particular application or data-base).
+In the ecological sciences, there are now publications outlets focused only on methodological papers (e.g. *Methods in Ecology and Evolution*, and to some extent *BMC Bioinformatics*), and several other journals have sections for methodological papers.
 JSON parsers exist for almost all languages (notably C, Python, R, Java), which means that different applications will be able to access the shared information.
 Under this perspective, it is possible to build local databases.
 As long as they respect the specification, groups only need to share the access to these databases.
 A "global" access can still be achieved by wrapping all of the local data sources, through an API, as detailed in the following section.

 ## Database linkage